 - Employer contributions count as part of your annual maximum contribution.

 - Limited governments provide matching programs within the 457(b) plan.
-Employees have the responsibility for saving enough to meet their own needs.
+Employees have the responsibility to save enough to meet their own needs.

-A 403(b) plan is offered to tax-exempt organizations, non-profit employees, and public school employees.
-This type of retirement account allows participants to set aside money tax-deferred for retirement.
+A 403(b) plan is offered to tax-exempt organizations, nonprofits, and public school employees.
+This retirement account allows participants to set aside money tax-deferred for retirement.

 These plans were introduced in 1958, and they have only been able to invest in annuity contracts known as a tax-sheltered annuity (TSA) or tax-deferred annuity (TDA) plans.

 For 2023, the annual contribution limit is $22,500 and $20,500 in 2022.
 The special catch-up contribution for workers aged 50 and over is $7,500.